ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/resiliency-design.md

 - High Availability (HA):  Storage resources must be designed to tolerate failures, including node crashes, network issues, disk failures or in case of public cloud, zone failures.
 A properly designed HA strategy ensures workloads remain operational with minimal downtime, through zonal replication, failover mechanisms, and automated recovery.

-- Disaster Recovery (DR): To protect your OpenShift stateful application workloads from regional failures such as power grid failures, natural calamities, fire etc, the design must support asynchronously replicating stateful data to a different region that is not affected by similar outages.
+- Disaster Recovery (DR): To protect your OpenShift stateful application workloads from regional failures, the design must support asynchronously replicating stateful data to a different region that is not affected by similar outages.
 A storage replication method ensures that your applications can failover and access the same data that was in primary region so that business can continue with minimal impact.

 ## Network